Clinical-Genomics/chanjo/docs/python-api.rst

 Python API
 ============
-I will introduce the Python API by explaining esentially how to accomplish the same thing as in the :ref:`quickstart` guide.
+This document will introduce the Python API by explaining esentially how to accomplish the same thing as in the :ref:`quickstart` guide.

 .. note::

-  The API has undergone significant changes since v0.5.0 - so read carefully if you are user of Chanjo v0.4.0 or earlier.
+  The API has undergone significant changes starting v0.5.0 - so read carefully if you are user of **Chanjo** v0.4.0 or earlier.

 Boilerplate code
 -----------------
-To include Chanjo in your own project you would pretty much always do:
+To include **Chanjo** in your own project you would pretty much always do:

 .. code-block:: python

   from chanjo import sql, bam, utils

-  # Paths to a SQLite database and alignment BAM files
+  # Paths to e.g. a SQLite database and an alignment BAM file
   sql_path = "data/coverage.sqlite"
   cov_path = "bam_files/person42.bam"